aaronlelevier/textress_project/docs/_todo.rst

-2015-08-16
+2015-08-21
 ----------
+:todo:
+    - global notifications for SMS when they arrive?

+    - marking a message as read when you go to the GuestDetailView

+    - ``AcctCost.auto_recharge`` - add testing and logic for this feature

-:todo: look over billing overview page for calculation errors
+    - look over billing overview page for calculation errors

 2015-08-11
 ----------